 Rainbow Falls Trail Rehabilitation Begins May 8:

 Backcountry areas are still unsafe for travel following the fire in the Smokies near Chimney Top trail (known as the Chimney 2 fire).
-The following trails and backcountry campsites are closed until further notice: Chimney Tops Trail, Road Prong Trail, Bull Head Trail, Sugarland Mountain Trail from Mt.
-Collins Shelter to Little River Road, Rough Creek Trail, and Cove Hardwood Nature Trail, and the Sugarlands Horse Concessions Trails.
+Chimney Tops Trail has reopened, as of Oct 6, 2017, although one can no longer go to the end of the trail.
+The following trails and backcountry campsites are closed until further notice: Bull Head Trail and Sugarland Mountain Trail from Mt.
+Collins Shelter to Huskey Gap trail.

 Ramsey Cascade Trail has reopened following repair to a damaged foot log over Ramsey Prong.